La Compagnie des Glaces (role-playing game)

-La compagnie des glaces is a 1986 French tabletop game published by Jeux Actuels.
+La compagnie des glaces is a 1986 French tabletop role-playing game published by Jeux Actuels.
+Its setting is based on the La Compagnie des glaces novel series by Georges-Jean Arnaud.

 Gameplay

 La compagnie des glaces is a game in which the setting unfolds in a frozen post-apocalyptic world where humanity survives aboard colossal trains traversing the icy wastelands of trans-European tundra, ruled by powerful rail-based corporations.